 What happens if a disabled employee is unable to do their job?
 There are occasions where it may be fair for you to dismiss staff with a disability or illness.
 In most cases you would need to show that no reasonable adjustments can take place to keep them employed.

 Generally, it is not automatically unfair to dismiss staff because of their political beliefs.
 The same also applies if they belong with a political group.
 But, in some cases a tribunal might rule it as an unfair dismissal.

-Note: The rules changed on dismissals due to political opinions or affiliation as of 25 June 2013.
+Note: The rules changed on dismissals due to political opinions or affiliation as of the 25th of June 2013.
 Since then, there is no qualifying period for someone going to an employment tribunal.

 There are penalties for employers who dismiss staff unfairly.
 If proven, a tribunal might order you to:

 In some cases, the tribunal may order you to pay compensation.
 As a rule the amount of compensation depends on the employee's: